Sydney Johnson: Princeton (2007–2011)

-Fairfield
+Fairfield (2011–2019)

 In April 2011, Johnson accepted a head coaching position at Fairfield University, replacing Ed Cooley.
 He coached the 2011–12 Stags to the semifinals of the 2012 CollegeInsider.com Postseason Tournament where they lost to Mercer, after defeating Yale, Manhattan and Robert Morris to finish with a 22–15 record.
 Mercer went on to win the tournament.
 For the second season in a row, he was a finalist for the Ben Jobe Award.
 The 2012–13 team started the season 10–10 (2–6) before winning five consecutive and seven out of eight Metro Atlantic Athletic Conference games.
 The team then lost its two final conference games to finish 9–9 in conference.
 Eventually the team finished 19–15 (9–9).

 On March 11, 2019, Fairfield fired Johnson.
 He finished at Fairfield with an eight-year record of 116–147.

-Air Force
+Air Force (2020–2021)

 Johnson was named associate head coach on former Princeton basketball player Joe Scott's staff at Air Force for the 2020–21 season.